Academic Work Academic Qualifications Books and book chapters

 Book review and encyclopedia entry

-Fine I, Fine C & Fine K. (forthcoming).
+Fine I, Fine C & Fine K. (2009).
 'Blindness, recovery from.'
 Companion to

 Consciousness Encyclopedia.
 Oxford University Press.